From A Wiki of Ice and Fire

 - ↑ Possibly Bran's uncle Benjen Stark and late aunt Lyanna Stark; Bran finds the girl to be alike to his sister Arya, who is said to remind people of a young Lyanna as per A Game of Thrones, Chapter 22

-- ↑ It is believed to be Dunk kissing a young woman, likely a young Old Nan, at Winterfell, foreshadowing the next Dunk and Egg story, The She-Wolves of Winterfell.
+- ↑ It is believed to be Dunk kissing a young woman, likely a young Old Nan, at Winterfell, foreshadowing the next Dunk and Egg story, which has the working title The She-Wolves of Winterfell.

 - ↑ A Dance with Dragons, Chapter 34, Bran.